 - 1 1/2 teaspoons lemon juice (plus more, if needed)

 - 4 tablespoons/2 ounces unsalted butter, cut into 8 pieces

 Gather the ingredients.

-Choose a small saucepan and a metal, or heat-proof, glass bowl that fits securely in the top of the pan.
-Put 1/2 to 1-inch of water into the saucepan (just enough so the water level doesn't quite touch the bottom of the bowl when it's set in the pan.)
-Set the pan over high heat.
+Choose a small saucepan and a metal, or heat-proof, glass bowl that fits securely in the top of the pot.
+Put 1/2 to 1-inch of water into the saucepan (test with the bowl in the pan to ensure that the water level does not touch the bottom of the bowl).
+Remove bowl and set the pot over high heat.
 Once it boils, turn the heat down to keep the water at a bare simmer.

-In the bowl, whisk the egg yolk, 1 1/2 teaspoons of lemon juice, salt, and white pepper until the mixture is uniformly yellow and slightly thickened.
+In the bowl, off the heat, whisk the egg yolk, 1 1/2 teaspoons of lemon juice, salt, and white pepper until the mixture is uniformly yellow and slightly thickened.

 Set the bowl in the pan and whisk slowly, but constantly, until the mixture starts to thicken.
 Be sure to whisk throughout all parts of the bowl.
 If steam starts to leak from underneath the bowl, turn the heat down a little.
 (Note: when doing this step, make sure to use a kitchen towel to hold the side of the bowl, as the steam from the saucepan could potentially burn your hand.)

 Add one piece of butter and continue whisking until the butter is incorporated.